Is It Stress?

 Since last fall I have been taking a new biologic and have been generally feeling better.
 Even more surprising: for the first time in my life I have a normal inflammation marker (C-reactive protein or CRP test).
 And yet this spring I have been feeling crummy.
 I’m tired (well, that’s just about always).
 I’m achy and particular joints have been throbbing.
 And I am stiff.

-Why am I feeling worse?
+Why am I feeling so bad?

 I’ve been asking myself why.
 I’m on a medication that’s working, yet I’ve been having some really bad days.
 With some deep inward searching, I have come to believe that at least part of my problem is stress.